afyaehms/afya-ehms-website/README.md

 # afya-website
-This is the Afya EHMS project website http://www.afya-ehms.org/
+This is the Afya EHMS project website: http://www.afya-ehms.org/